faisal212/micro-app-docs/README.no-code.md

 | **Compensate** | on_failure (wrapper for any action) |

 ### Webhook security requirements
-Webhook calls must be constrained with:
+Webhook calls will be constrained with:
 - allowlisted domains (tenant-level)
 - blocked internal/private networks and cloud metadata targets
 - strict timeouts